mbari-org/humpback-whale-song-detection/README.md

 ## Generating plots

-This repo also includes code to generte plots with spectrograms and scores, which mainly helped with initial validations.
+This repo also includes code to generate plots with spectrograms and scores, which mainly helped with initial validations.

 In this case, no command line arguments are expected.